Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 ### Process Creation

-Note: A seperate setting needs to be enabled to log command line information which is extremely important. `Computer Configuration > Windows Settings > Administrative Templates > System > Audit Process Creation > Include command line in process creation events` in Group Policy.
+Note: A separate setting needs to be enabled to log command line information which is extremely important. `Computer Configuration > Windows Settings > Administrative Templates > System > Audit Process Creation > Include command line in process creation events` in Group Policy.

-If you do not have Sysmon installed and configured to monitor Process Creation, then you should enable this as about half os Sigma's detection rules rely on process creation with command line options enabled.
+If you do not have Sysmon installed and configured to monitor Process Creation, then you should enable this as about half of Sigma's detection rules rely on process creation with command line options enabled.

 Volume: High.